-norm (norm=None, sparse=False, tol=0, maxiter=100000)
+norm (self, norm=None, sparse=False, tol=0, maxiter=100000) Norm of a quantum object.

-Norm of a quantum object.
+rionn of a quantum object.

 Default norm is L2-norm for kets and trace-norm for operators.
 Other ket and operator norms may be specified using the norm and argument.